Chaphasilor/slidev-presentation-3d-printing/slides.md

 - A type of *additive manufacturing*
   - Parts are created layer-by-layer
 - Can be more efficient and versatile than subtractive manufacturing (e.g. machining)
-  - But usually at the cost of structural strength
+  - But usually at the cost of structural strength or accuracy
 - Due to the nature of the process, it is often less reliable than other manufacturing techniques
+  - There are a number of reasons why prints could fail, we will talk about them later

 <!--
 Here is another comment.